course-go/exercises/README.md

 # Course exercises

 This repository contains a collection of well-documented exercises that are designed to be complementary to the lectures.
-The point of these exercises is to provide students with hand-on experience.
+The point of these exercises is to provide the course attendees with hand-on experience.

 ## Exercises